material-components/material-components-ios/contributing/releasing.md

 After that PR is merged, you should cherry-pick the revert commit into the `release-candidate` branch: `git cherry-pick <commit-hash>`.

 Other than the steps above regarding hotfixing, the entire release process stays the same.

-Note: if for some reason `cut` fails, first ensure that nobody else is in the middle of cutting a release by visiting the repo and verifying that a release-candidate does not already exist because aborting the release will delete the remote release candidate.
-If that isn't the case, then please run `scripts/release abort` and try again.

-You will now have a local `release-candidate` branch, a new section in CHANGELOG.md titled "release-candidate", and the `release-candidate` branch will have been pushed to GitHub.

-At this point you should also create the initial Release Candidate pull request using the URL that the `cut` script generated.

-Name the Pull Request title "[WIP] Release Candidate." until you are able to provide the version as the title.

-**Do not use GitHub's big green button to merge the approved pull request.** Release are an exception to our normal squash-and-merge procedure.

 ### Start internal testing